-Crispy and perfectly seasoned chips with a sweet and smokey flavour from the paprika make a versatile side dish.
+Crispy and perfectly seasoned chips with a sweet and smoky flavour from the paprika make a versatile side dish.
 Our Paprika Chips are perfectly crispy on the outside, but still light and fluffy potato on the inside.
 No need to buy frozen chips again!

-Dusted with sweet and smokey paprika, these homemade chips have so much flavour and they are healthier than frozen oven chips and much cheaper too.
+Dusted with sweet and smoky paprika, these homemade chips have so much flavour and they are healthier than frozen oven chips and much cheaper too.
 They are quick and easy to prepare and go with pretty much any main meal.
 No need to peel or par-boil either!

 - Potatoes - Any potatoes will work, but some definitely work better than others.
 Russet Potatoes or Yukon Gold are the best potato varieties to get crispy chips in the oven.

 - Oil - We use olive oil, as that's our preference.
 Don't use extra virgin olive oil though, because of its high smoke point.

 - Paprika - We used a smoked paprika as it has the best flavour.
 Make sure that your paprika is fresh and not old or out of date, as it won't have much flavour.

 - Garlic - Everything is better with garlic, right?
 We used some garlic granules for extra flavour.
 Don't use fresh garlic as it will burn.

 - Salt and pepper - Season to taste.

 A full ingredients list with measurements is in the recipe card below.